sparanoid/almace-scaffolding/_app/_posts/note/2015-04-27-amazon-s3-cloudfront.md

 $ cat COMODORSADomainValidationSecureServerCA.crt COMODORSAAddTrustCA.crt > intermediates.chained.crt
 ```

-Please also note that all certs should start with `file://` protocol if they're in your local machine.
+Please also note that all certs should start with `file://` protocol if they're on your local machine.

 If everything is right you'll get the following response: